 - Access to your own personal ‘My Oyster’ account – our online portal where you can find out much more about the program and manage your booking

 - Dedicated contact time with an experienced destination manager to discuss the project, answer any of your questions and for us to find out more about you

 - Help and advice from our UK office before arrival and whilst you are away

 - Pre-departure information covering medical, safety and project advice

 - Financial protection: ATOL (if we book your flights); IPP (if we don’t book your flights)

 - Accommodation (see the ‘accommodation’ section above for details)

 - Advice on visa requirements

-- Airport collection and transfer to your overnight accommodation in Lisbon
+- Airport collection and transfer to your initial accommodation in Lisbon

 - Three meals per day whilst in Lisbon